Surface wetting by kinetic control of liquid-liquid phase separation

 \textit{Model and equilibrium phase diagram.} As a minimal model of the intracellular phase separation, we consider interacting particles in a two-dimensional square lattice with lattice constant 1.
 A particle at $(x, y)$ ($1 \leq x, y \leq L$) can hop to a neighboring empty site at a rate $D \min \{ 1, \mathrm{e}^{-\Delta E} \}$, where $\Delta E$ is the energy increase by hopping (in units of $k_\mathrm{B} T$).
-We assume a nearest-neighbor interaction $-J \ (< 0)$, which can be largely negative to induce equilibrium phase separation.
+We assume a nearest-neighbor interaction $-J \ (< 0)$, which can be largely negative to induce equilibrium phase separation, and $\Delta E = -J \Delta n$, where $\Delta n$ is the change in the number of nearest-neighbor bonds by hopping.
 The effect of the membrane is represented by the one-dimensional boundaries at $y=0$ and $L+1$.
 The affinity of the surface is parameterized by $-h$, which is the interaction between the surface and neighboring particles.
 To reduce the geometrical effects of corners, we adopt the periodic boundary condition in the $x$-direction.